jayanth-7/MindMath/README.md

 # MindMath
-simple maths game like addition of two numbers
+simple maths game like addition, subtraction, multiplication and division of two numbers